Project: Engine Swap, Firewall, and Floor Fix

 Some of the crazy cuts that were made to initially get this engine to fit the first time this engine was attempted to be installed.

 Out comes the engine and transmission so we can work the areas around it.

-The firewall cut out to somewhat uniform, and the initial panel in place.
+The firewall was cut out to somewhat uniform, and the initial panel tacked in to place.

 Lightly skimmed with filler, palm-sanded, primed and sprayed with satin black.
 The satin black will be rubbed with compound towards completion of the project to give it a rubbed and worn surface.

 The floor and transmission cover have been reworked and the shifter pokes through nicely.